zenctrl/senic-hub/senic_hub/setup_app/README.rst

 4. ``npm install``
 5. ``react-native run-ios`` or ``react-native run-android``.
 Append `--device` to run on a connected phone/tablet.

+In case the app doesn't find the development server (your computer), make sure your phone and your computer are in the same network.
+You can also specify the IP address of your computer inside the app once it's started in development mode.
+Therfor shake the phone and select "Dev Settings".
+Then select "Debug server host & port for device" and enter the IP and the packager's port (usually 8081).

 For more details refer to the React Native `getting started guide <https://facebook.github.io/react-native/docs/getting-started.html#getting-started>`_.

 ==================================